 Severity rate: number of working days lost due to occupational accidents + incapacity scale, per thousand hours worked.
-(1) The calculation is based on 6,000 working days for a fatal accident and 4,500 days for total permanent disability.

 Moreover, there were no cases of occupational illness in either 2021 or 2020.

 Red Eléctrica implemented measures at the first news of the spread of COVID-19, which has allowed the contingency plans to be rolled out promptly and effectively.